 “Bloat” is a feeling of discomfort that is commonly experienced alongside functional digestive disorders, which also involve symptoms like gas, constipation, and diarrhea.
-Functional digestive disorders are not always associated with abnormal blood tests or structural abnormalities, and therefore, can easily go misdiagnosed.
+Functional digestive disorders are not always associated with abnormal blood tests or structural abnormalities, and therefore, can easily be misdiagnosed.
 IBS is one such example.
-Such digestive disorders should not be confused with others like colitis and Celiac’s Disease, both of which have clear markers for diagnosis.
+Such digestive disorders should not be confused with others like colitis and Celiac Disease, both of which have clear markers for diagnosis.

-Functional digestive disorders can result from a multitude of factors, some which include eating past fullness, high levels of stress, and even long-term antibiotic use.
+Functional digestive disorders can result from a multitude of factors, some of which include eating past fullness, high levels of stress, and even long-term antibiotic use.
 And research shows that those who struggle with disordered eating and/or eating disorders might also be more prone to struggling with functional digestive disorders.
 Here are some mind-blowing stats that a fellow dietitian, Marci Evans, shared in a recent blog post:

 - Up to 98 percent of people with eating disorders have digestive disorders.